-Students enrolled in the Practical Nursing program are required to participate in the lab/clinical portion of the program.
-Off campus clinical rotations will be scheduled for each student during each term.
+Students enrolled in the Practical Nursing and Practical Nursing - IDL programs are required to participate in the lab/clinical/practicum portions of the program.
+Off campus clinical/practicum rotations will be scheduled for each student during each applicable term.

 EXTERNSHIP REQUIREMENT